Facing Addiction and Seeking Help

 The statistics mentioned above highlight the severity of the issue and emphasise the importance of seeking support and treatment.

-Remember, you are not alone in facing these struggles, and there are dedicated resources available to assist you on your path to recovery.
+Remember, you are not alone in facing these struggles, and dedicated resources are available to support you on your path to recovery.

 Reaching out for help is the first step towards overcoming addiction.
 By acknowledging the impact of drug or alcohol misuse on your life and embracing the desire for change, you’ve already demonstrated courage and strength.